To receive a Ph.D. in Computer Science at the NYU Tandon School of Engineering, a student must:

 - submit a written thesis proposal and make an oral presentation about the proposal,

-- satisfy all requirements for the PhD degree, as described in the NYU Tandon School of Engineering bulletin, including graduate study duration, credit points, GPA, and time-to-degree requirements.
+- satisfy all requirements for the Ph.D. degree, as described in the NYU Tandon School of Engineering bulletin, including credit points, GPA, and time-to-degree requirements.

-Upon entering the program, each student will be assigned an advisor who will guide them in formulating an individual study plan directing their course choice for the first two years.
-The department will hold an annual PhD Student Assessment Meeting, in which all PhD students will be formally reviewed.
+Upon entering the program, each student will be assigned a faculty advisor who will guide them in formulating an individual study plan directing their course choice for the first two years.
+The department will hold an annual Ph.D.
+Student Assessment Meeting, in which all Ph.D. students will be formally reviewed.

 1. Credits Requirements and Transfer Credits

-In order to obtain a PhD degree, a student must complete a minimum of 75 credits of graduate work beyond the BS degree, including at least 21 credits of dissertation.
-A Master of Science in Computer Science may be transferred as 30 credits without taking individual courses into consideration.
-Other graduate coursework in Computer Science may be transferred on a course-by-course basis.
-Graduate coursework in areas other than Computer Science can be transferred on a course-by-course basis with approval of the PhD Committee (PHDC).
-The NYU Tandon School of Engineering places some limits on the number and types of transfer credits that are available.
+In order to obtain a Ph.D. degree, a student must complete a minimum of 75 credits of graduate work beyond the B.S. degree, including at least 21 credits of dissertation.
+If a student has previously obtained a Master of Science in Computer Science or Computer Engineering, then the credits earned in obtaining that degree may be transferred as blanket credits, subject to rules concerning equivalence of credit hours, up to a maximum of 30 credits.
+A student who has a Master of Science in another field related to Computer Science may also be eligible for such a blanket transfer of credits, if approved by the departmental Ph.D.
+Committee (PHDC).
+If the student has taken computer science courses in a graduate program and is not receiving blanket credits for earning an M.S. degree in that program, those courses are eligible for transfer credits on a course-by-course basis.
+If the courses are not in computer science, such course-by-course transfer is only allowed with the approval of the Ph.D.
+Committee (PHDC).
+The NYU Tandon School of Engineering places some limits on the number and types of transfer credits that are permitted.
 Applications for transfer credits must be submitted for consideration before the end of the first semester of matriculation.
-Further details can be found in the NYU Tandon School of Engineering bulletin.
+Further details can be found in the section on Graduate Academic Requirements and Policies in the NYU Tandon School of Engineering bulletin.

 2. Individual Study Plan